gradle/gradle/design-docs/dependency-management.md

 This story changes the `idea` and `eclipse` plugins to use the resolution result to determine the IDE project classpath.

-- Change IdeDependenciesExtractor and JavadocAndSourcesDownloader to use the resolution result to determine the project and external dependencies.
+- Change `IdeDependenciesExtractor` and `JavadocAndSourcesDownloader` to use the resolution result to determine the project and external dependencies.

-## Story: Dependency resolution result exposes local components that are not published
+## Story: Dependency resolution result exposes local component instances that are not module versions

-This story changes the resolution result to distinguish between local components that are published and those that are not published.
+This story changes the resolution result to distinguish between local components that are not module versions.
+That is, components that do not have an associated (group, module, version) identifier.
-The main change in this story is expose the fact that a component may not necessarily have a module identifier, and may have multiple different kinds of identifiers.

-It introduces local and external identifiers for a component, and associates an external identifier only with those components that are published
+It introduces local and external identifiers for a component, and associates an external identifier only with those components that are published or publishable.
-(or are to be published).

 1. Change `ModuleVersionMetaData` to add a `ModuleComponentIdentifier getPublishedAs()`
     - Default is to return the same as `getComponentId()`